-- 1. In order to demonstrate their patriotism and loyalty in a tangible way, the citizens of Sudbury, Ontario presented the Regiment with a flag on 7 March 1900.
+1. In order to demonstrate their patriotism and loyalty in a tangible way, the citizens of Sudbury, Ontario presented the Regiment with a flag on 7 March 1900.
 The flag was supposed to be presented in Sudbury as the Regiment moved through but a manufacturer's delay resulted in it being presented on Ottawa, Ontario.
-Sudbury's Member of Parliament, Mr J.B.
+Sudbury's Member of Parliament, Mr. J.B.
 Klock, addressed the Regiment in the presence of His Excellency the Governor General and Lady Minto, the Minister of Militia and Defence, Dr. F.W.
-Borden, Sir Charles Tupper Bart, GCMG, CB and several other prominent members of Parliament before the flag was presented to the Regiment. - 2.
-The Sudbury Flag was hand-worked by the ladies of the town.
-It is a red flag of double silk with a bullion fringe, an ensign in the upper left corner, "Strathcona's Horse" embroidered in gold lettering.
-The flag was presented on a polished oak staff with a spearhead made of nickel, on top of which was a gold cord with gold tassels.
-The flag measures 55 inches by 38 3/8 inches including the bullion fringe.
-The ensign in the upper left corner is 17 1/4 inches high and 26 1/2 inches wide.
+Borden, Sir Charles Tupper Bart, GCMG, CB and several other prominent members of

+8 R. Cunniffe, The Story of a Regiment, (Calgary: Lord Strathcona's Horse (Royal Canadians), 1995), p.
+172.